Yakitori

 Scent Marketing: Smell Influences

-Yakitori, Grilled Chicken on the wooden stick
+Yakitori, Grilled Chicken on wooden sticks

 Taiyaki